Soujiro0/market-pulse/documentation/GAME_DOCUMENTATION.md

 **Simulate (Live Feed):**
 * Watch the price action unfold on a live chart.
 * **Controls**: Pause, Speed Up (1x, 2x, 4x), or Skip to the end.
-* **Constraint**: You cannot exit a trade early.
-You must wait for the Horizon to complete.
+* **Early Exit**: You can choose to exit a trade early, but a 25% fee will be applied to any profits.

 **Liquidate:**
 * Positions close automatically at the end of the Horizon.